-Students will view a documentary called "Split Decision" about the deportation of the champion boxer, Jesus Chavez.
+Students will view a documentary called "Split Decision" about the deportation of the champion boxer, Jesus Chavez (watching this video is optional, but doing so will give you bonus points on the exam).

-CLASS 12: November 27 EXAM
+CLASS 14: November 19 EXAM

 Exams will be handed out.